 Anti-money laundering laws require banks to know whose money they're handling.
 By ensuring an unbroken chain of trust between banks, the final bank at the destination can safely assume the customer was appropriately vetted, and that it's handling money in compliance with international law even though it hasn't personally verified the sender.

 Banks can't constantly be physically sending money around the world every time a customer needs to make a payment.
-So instead, they maintain a system of "nostro" accounts with each other.
+So instead, they maintain a system of "nostro" accounts with each other, which keep track of how much money one bank is holding on behalf of another.

-Your bank.
-You go to your bank.
-It takes your AUD and converts it to US dollars through its nostro account at the intermediary bank.
+Your bank takes your AUD and converts it to US dollars through its nostro account at an intermediary US bank.

-European bank.
-Sends the euros to the bank of the person who's receiving the money.
+The European bank sends the euros to the Italian bank of your relative.

 Finder survey: What service do Australians use to transfer money overseas?